CoolProp/CoolProp/Web/coolprop/python-plotting.rst

     ts_plot.calc_isolines(CoolProp.iQ, num=6)
     ts_plot.show()

-The following example can be used to create a pressure-enthalpy (log p,h) plot for R-134a with a couple of isotherms and isentropic lines:
+The following example can be used to create a pressure-enthalpy (:math:`\log p,h`) plot for R-134a with a couple of isotherms and isentropic lines:

 .. plot::